:

 Resources Blog Five ways to improve your code quality

 With over 37 billion open source components combined in the most popular open source ecosystems, keeping your code in top shape can feel like trying to blow out trick birthday candles.
-Luckily, the newest code quality course from the Sonatype Learn Team, 5 Ways to Improve Your Code Quality, outlines a few essential ways to maintain outstanding code quality.
+Luckily, the newest code quality course from the Sonatype Learn team, 5 Ways to Improve Your Code Quality, outlines a few essential coding best practices to maintain outstanding code quality.

 We're rounding up the biggest takeaways from this interactive and comprehensive course.
-After reading this, you'll be able to understand what makes quality code and how to achieve new code quality heights that will help you spend less time fixing broken code and more time breaking development boundaries.
+After reading this, you'll be able to understand what makes quality code, how to avoid bad coding habits, and how to achieve new code quality heights that will help you spend less time fixing broken code and more time breaking development boundaries.

 How to define code quality

-We've outlined the top five tips to help you think of the "how" to improve your code quality.
+We've outlined the top five coding best practices to help you think of the "how" to improve code quality.

 Tip 1: Create and enforce a consistent coding style